Zettelkasten-Method/zettelkasten.de/content/posts/2014/07/knowledge-cycle-efficiently-organize-writing-projects/index.md

 *   **Start** with 1 hour of research.
 Stick to the time limit.
 You will return to this later, so take note of your trails before you leave.
 *   **Process** all your findings of the first step.
 Take notes and connect them in your _Zettelkasten_ note archive.
 Once you think you got everything in the archive, add the notes or references to them to your draft.
 Write a sentence or two to explain the connections between the notes you just inserted if you like.
 Do whatever it takes to really _integrate_ the new findings into your current draft.
-*   **Reflect on**  <!--ct: upon?--> the process.
+*   **Reflect on** the process.
 How well did you do?
 Did you learn something new?
 Judge the processing work you had to do: Was the amount of material manageable?
 How long did it take to work through your findings Would you prefer to have more or less time to research?
 Keep book of your answers.
 It's important to write them down in a log to review changes over time.
 *   **Adapt the routine:**  change the time limit of your research.
 Try to double or halve the time at first to get a feeling for the direction in which you'll have to push the time boundary.
 The time it takes to process your findings is part of the feedback you can use to change the boundary.

 Repeat the process.